 In keeping with the framework SHAKEN architecture described in [ATIS-1000074], which shows a Call Session Control Function (CSCF) interacting with a Secure Telephone Identity Authentication Service (STI-AS) (in the originating network) and a Secure Telephone Identity Verification Service (STI-VS) (in the terminating network), initial discussions related to the architecture to support the application of SHAKEN to 9-1-1 assumed that, for 9-1-1 originations, the Emergency Call Session Control Function (E-CSCF) in the originating IMS network would interact with the STI-AS, and an E-CSCF (in an IMS-based NG9-1-1 Emergency Services Network) or an i3 Emergency Service Routing Proxy (ESRP) (in an i3 NG9-1-1 Emergency Services Network) would interact with the STI-VS. However, there is currently no reference point defined in 3GPP standards that supports interactions between an E-CSCF and an Application Server (AS).
 3GPP [TS 23.228] and [TS 24.229] do, however, describe the use of the Ms reference point between an IBCF and an AS over which HTTP 1.1, as specified in [RFC 2616], is used.
 Specifically, Annex V of [TS 24.229] defines a signingRequest/signingResponse and verificationRequest/verificationResponse to support caller identity signing and verification.
 Note that this mechanism is also supported by [ATIS-1000082], where the egress IBCF in the originating network is the “Authenticator” and the ingress IBCF in the IMS NG9-1-1 Emergency Services Network is the “Verifier”.

 Based on [TS 24.229] and [ATIS-1000082], to get an asserted identity signed, the client sends an HTTP POST request towards the signing server containing a PASSporT SHAKEN object.
 Thus, as currently defined, the signingRequest includes “orig” and “dest” claims, iat, and origid.
 The signingRequest may also include an “attest” parameter that identifies the relation between the service provider attesting the identity and the subscriber.
 (According to [TS 24.229], the signingRequest may also include a “div” claim identifying the diverting user, if applicable.)
 The ability for an IBCF to include this information in a signingRequest sent to an STI-AS has other architectural implications.
 Specifically, it suggests the need for an upstream element, such as a P-CSCF in the case of an emergency origination (based on local policy), to provide attestation information associated with the caller identity, and to convey the attestation level in the SIP signaling (e.g., in an Attestation-Info header) sent to an exit IBCF.
 According to 3GPP [TS 24.229] and [ATIS-1000082], upon receiving an HTTP 200 (OK) response to the signingRequest, the IBCF (Authenticator) will include the value of the "identity" claim in an Identity header field in the forwarded SIP request.
 This model differs from the framework architecture example described in [ATIS-1000074], where the SIP INVITE is forwarded by a CSCF to the STI-AS and the STI-AS is responsible for attestation as well as creating and adding an Identity header field to the request.
-The reference architecture described in Section 5.3 and flow described in Section 5.4.1 of this standard illustrate the use of the Ms reference point to support caller identity as well as RPH signing associated with emergency originations.
-The IBCF procedures described in Section 6.1 of this standard also assume the use of the Ms reference point between the IBCF and the STI-AS/STI-VS to support caller identity and RPH signing/verification.
+The reference architecture described in Clause 5.3 and flow described in Clause 5.4.1 of this standard illustrate the use of the Ms reference point to support caller identity as well as RPH signing associated with emergency originations.
+The IBCF procedures described in Clause 6.1 of this standard also assume the use of the Ms reference point between the IBCF and the STI-AS/STI-VS to support caller identity and RPH signing/verification.

-While this document assumes an architecture that uses the Ms reference point to support the application of SHAKEN authentication and verification to 9-1-1 originations, other architectures are possible.